 - 1. Notwithstanding the policies listed in Section 8.4.1, certain lakes within the City require special management consideration due to phosphorus enrichment.
 These lakes are divided into two management categories based on the measured or modeled degree of influence of phosphorus on the lakes: Enhanced Management 1 and Enhanced Management 2. - 2.
-Lakes that have been categorized as Enhanced Management 1 are listed in Appendix X and must satisfy at least one of the following conditions: - a.
-Lake exceeds the Interim Provincial Water Quality Objective for total phosphorus concentration by meeting both of the following criteria: - i.
-Lake has a measured, 10-year mean for total phosphorus (TP) that exceeds 20 micrograms per litre or is less than 10 years of data are available then mean TP exceeds 20 micrograms per litre for at least five (5) sampling years; and - ii.
+Lakes that have been categorized as Enhanced Management 1 are listed in Appendix A and must satisfy at least one of the following conditions: - a.
+Lake exceeds the Interim Provincial Water Quality Objective for total phosphorus concentration by meeting both of the following criteria: - Lake has a measured, 10-year mean for total phosphorus (TP) that exceeds 20 micrograms per litre or is less than 10 years of data are available then mean TP exceeds 20 micrograms per litre for at least the five (5) most recent sampling years; and - ii.
 Lake has a measured total phosphorus (TP) value in at least one (1) of the five (5) most recent sampling years that exceeds 20 micorgrams per litre. - b.
-Lake has a statistically significant increasing trend in total phosphorus concentrations primarily due to human activity based on a method established by the City of Greater Sudbury.
-The City will undertake a causal study to determine if phosphorus enrichment is primarily of natural or human origin unless the source of the enrichment has already been established. - 3.
-Lakes that have been categorized as Enhanced Management 2 are listed in Appendix Y and must satisfy at least one of the following conditions as determined by Hutchinson Environmental Services Ltd. in its 2015 report entitled "Development and Application of a Water Quality Model for Lakes in the City of Greater Sudbury": - a.
+Lake has a statistically significant increasing trend in total phosphorus concentrations based on a method established by the City of Greater Sudbury. - 3.
+Lakes that have been categorized as Enhanced Management 2 are listed in Appendix B and must satisfy at least one of the following conditions as determined by Hutchinson Environmental Services Ltd. in its 2015 report entitled "Development and Application of a Water Quality Model for Lakes in the City of Greater Sudbury": - a.
 Lake has a potential phosphorus load that could cause it to exceed the revised PWQO for total phosphorus concentration (i.e., Phosphorus Load ≥ Background + 50%). - b.
 Lake has a high responsiveness to phosphorus loads. - 4.
-Appendix X and Appendix Y will be updated periodically in accordance with the policies of this section without an amendment to this Plan.
+Appendix A and Appendix B will be updated periodically in accordance with the policies of this section without an amendment to this Plan.